North Melbourne Football Club: Formative years

 Regular premiership matches of Australian Football commenced in Victoria in 1870.
 Although North Melbourne was a part of this, it was classed as a "junior club".
+The words junior and senior at the time were not used to distinguish underage side but rather the playing quality and strength of the side.
 The Australasian noted them as being "one of the best of many junior clubs".

-The club continued to develop, graduating to senior ranks in 1874, finishing 4th.
+The club graduated to senior ranks in 1874, finishing fourth.
 Along with the promotion, the club adopted its first uniform of blue and white horizontal stripes.